5 Wonder Health Benefits of Eating Pearl Millets for Weight Loss

 Types of millets

-• Foxtail millets: Foxtail millets are commonly known as Kakum/Kaugini and Italian millets.
+• Foxtail millets: Foxtail millets are known as Kakum/Kaugini and Italian millets.
 They are small-seeded millet, known for their high yield and short growing season, making them a popular crop worldwide.
 This is the most searched type of millet.

 • Pearl Millets/Bajra: They are one of the most widely cultivated millets in the world.
 It is a staple food in many parts of Africa, Asia, and South America.
 It is known for its high tolerance to heat and drought.
 Bajra is a nutrient-dense cereal.
-It contains minerals such as Calcium, Magnesium, iron, and lots of fiber.
+It contains minerals such as Calcium, Magnesium, iron, and fibre.
 It is often used to make traditional dishes such as porridge, flatbreads, and fermented foods.
 Regular consumption of Pearl Millet helps in managing Type II Diabetes.

 • Buck Wheat: Buck Wheat is an excellent healthy option for healthy food.